UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Abstract

 \section{Abstract}

-Knowledge distillation (KD) is an effective model compression technique that transfers knowledge from a high-performance teacher to a lightweight student, reducing cost while maintaining accuracy.
-In visual data applications, where large-scale image models are widely used, KD plays a crucial role in enabling efficient deployment.
-However, the diversity of model architectures introduces semantic discrepancies that hinder effective use of intermediate representations.
-Most existing KD methods are designed for homogeneous models and perform poorly in heterogeneous scenarios, especially when intermediate features are involved.
-Prior studies mainly focus on the logits space, making limited use of the rich semantic information embedded in intermediate layers.
-To address this limitation, Unified Heterogeneous Knowledge Distillation (UHKD) is proposed as a framework that leverages intermediate features through the frequency domain for cross-architecture knowledge transfer.
-Fourier transform is applied to capture global feature information, thereby alleviating representational discrepancies between heterogeneous teacher-student pairs.
-Specifically, a Feature Transformation Module (FTM) produces compact frequency-domain representations of teacher features, while a learnable Feature Alignment Module (FAM) projects student features into the frequency domain and aligns them via multi-level matching.
-Training is guided by a joint objective combining mean squared error (MSE) loss on intermediate features with Kullback-Leibler (KL) divergence on logits, enabling effective and robust knowledge transfer across diverse architectures.
-Extensive experiments on CIFAR-100 and ImageNet-1K demonstrate the effectiveness of the proposed approach, achieving gains of 5.59\% and 0.83\% over the latest method.
-These results highlight UHKD as an effective approach for unifying heterogeneous representations, enabling efficient utilization of visual knowledge in data applications.
+Knowledge distillation (KD) is an effective model compression technique that transfers knowledge from a high-performance teacher to a lightweight student, reducing computational and storage costs while maintaining competitive accuracy.
+However, most existing KD methods are tailored for homogeneous models and perform poorly in heterogeneous settings, particularly when intermediate features are involved.
+Semantic discrepancies across architectures hinder effective use of intermediate representations from the teacher model, while prior heterogeneous KD studies mainly focus on the logits space, underutilizing rich semantic information in intermediate layers.
+To address this, Unified Heterogeneous Knowledge Distillation (UHKD) is proposed, a framework that leverages intermediate features in the frequency domain for cross-architecture transfer.
+Frequency-domain representations are leveraged to capture global semantic knowledge and mitigate representational discrepancies between heterogeneous teacher-student pairs.
+Specifically, a Feature Transformation Module (FTM) generates compact frequency-domain representations of teacher features, while a learnable Feature Alignment Module (FAM) projects student features and aligns them via multi-level matching.
+Training is guided by a joint objective combining mean squared error on intermediate features with Kullback-Leibler divergence on logits.
+Extensive experiments on CIFAR-100 and ImageNet-1K demonstrate the effectiveness of the proposed approach, achieving maximum gains of 5.59\% and 0.83\% over the latest heterogeneous distillation method on the two datasets, respectively.
+Code will be released soon.